stevenyap/battleschool/README.md

 `mkdir ~/.battleschool`

-put the following in `~/.battleschool/config.yml` and uncomment the items you want intstalled (remove the #)
+put the following in `~/.battleschool/config.yml` and uncomment the items you want to install (remove the #)

     ---
     sources: